Dragon-Hatcher/Minigolf-Rankigs-Privacy-Policy/README.md

 We do not use any information we collect.

 # Security
+Passwords are not intended to secure ranking systems but merely to act as a second username so users can see only the ranking system they want to see.
+Consider the rankings system public.
+All comunications are handled by Google through firebase.
+Passwords are not encrypted.

 # Third-party links and content
 No third party information is shown